Smarter Drafter uses Path-based versioning to maintain backward compatibility when we release new changes to the API.

 - Adding new response properties to an endpoint's response.

-Backwards-compatible changes can be introduced to existing endpoint versions without prior warning and are expected to be handled graciously by your application.
+Backwards-compatible changes can be introduced to existing endpoint versions without prior warning, and your application is expected to handle them graciously.

-Annature considers the following changes to **not **be backward-compatible, resulting in a new endpoint version being released:
+Smarter Drafter considers the following changes not to be backward-compatible, resulting in a new endpoint version being released:

 - Removing an endpoint's request parameter or modifying its behaviour.